ste163/react-python/README.md

 # react-python
-A simple task manager app for exploring a python-based API
+A simple task manager app for exploring a python-based API.

+- Includes python formatting and linting using ruff that's automatic through husky and lint-staged.
+- Includes backend integration tests running on pre-push

 ## Stack
 - Postgres running in Docker